JavaScript’s operators sometimes produce unintuitive results. With the following two rules, they are easier to understand:

 false

-That is occasionally useful.
-For example, you can use it to implement an improved version of the Array method .indexOf()
+to be equal to itself is occasionally useful.
+For example, we can use it to implement an improved version of the Array method .indexOf()

 :